-Table 10: Results of robust linear modeling of serum levels of cytokine markers of inflammation, serotonin, and metabolites of the serotonin, kynurenine and catecholamine pathways as a function of SARS-CoV-2 infection timepoint in the INCOV cohort.
+Supplementary Table S10Table 10: Results of robust linear modeling of plasmaserum levels of cytokine markers of inflammation, serotonin, and metabolites of the kynurenine and catecholamine pathways as a function of SARS-CoV-2 infection timepoint in the INCOV cohort.
 The uninfected subset served as a baseline.